JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ### Envers Support

 <div class="note">
-This functionality becomes available only if the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> is added to the project.
+To enable this functionality, add the <a href="https://jpa-buddy.com/documentation/#dependencies" target="_blank">corresponding dependency</a> to the project.
 </div>

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/k5OTgQBmSrg" title="YouTube video player" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-JPA Buddy allows you to add the `@Audited` annotation via JPA Designer for both JPA entities and its fields:
+Use JPA Designer to add the `@Audited` annotation for both JPA entities and its fields:

 ![envers-jpa-designer](img/envers-jpa-designer.png)

 #### Revision Entity

 Hibernate stores all versions of the audited entities in a separate table.
 By default, each new revision will be assigned a revision number and timestamp.
-If you want to create your own custom revision entity, JPA Buddy will assist you in doing so.
-A convenient dialog for creating the revision entity will be available if you don't have any entities in your project already marked with the `@RevisionEntity` annotation.
+If you want to create a custom revision entity and don't have any entities annotated with `@RevisionEntity`, JPA Buddy provides a convenient dialogue for that.

 ![revision-entity-action](img/revision-entity-action.png)